h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Examples/L2_1_Covariance_Matrix_Contours_Examples.md

 #### Problem Statement
 Why is Euclidean distance inadequate for correlated data, and how does Mahalanobis distance address this limitation?

-In this example:
-- We generate correlated data from a multivariate normal distribution
-- We calculate both Euclidean and Mahalanobis distances for selected test points
-- We visualize the difference between these distance metrics

 #### Solution

 We'll compare two distance metrics and understand why Mahalanobis distance is more appropriate for correlated data.